rexkyng/Cursor-To-OpenAI/README.md

 #### API to get Cursor client cookie

 We provide an API to save you from manual login.
-You need to log in to your Cursor account in browser and get `WorkosCursorSessionToken` from Application-Cookie📄
+You need to log in to your Cursor account in browser and get `WorkosCursorSessionToken` from Application-Cookie.
 1. Get Cursor client cookie
     - Url：`http://localhost:3010/cursor/loginDeepContorl`
     - Request：`GET`